edwadli/storyteam/app/README.txt

 TODO: keep track of who made what contribution in the story (eg, by color)
 TODO: embed story input box to current story text position
 TODO: add indicator of who's turn on users list
+TODO: add notification for when it's user's turn (chat notifs have been implemented)

 Login/Joining